MurasatoNaoya/BSE-Consensus/README.md

 Integrates BSE functionality to simulate market sessions for block creation.
 Allows users to submit job requests for custom market sessions.

+ ## **BSE Consensus, Results.ipynb**

-- BSE Consensus, Results.ipynb: Empirical outputs from running the BSE Consensus protocol a few hundred times across a wide range of trader specification and market environments.
+ Empirical outputs from running the BSE Consensus protocol a few hundred times across a wide range of trader specification and market environments.

-- BSE.py: An adjusted version of the original Bristol Stock Exchange limit orderbook market simulation, allowing for the deterministic seeding of market sessions.
+ # **BSE.py** An adjusted version of the original Bristol Stock Exchange limit orderbook market simulation, allowing for the deterministic seeding of market sessions.